 Note: If you are unfamiliar with how to use Criterion Referenced Tests and Rubrics in speech therapy, there is a post on our blog outlining the benefits of using such tools here.

 Any active tests that have already been created for a student will appear on the student's main screen under 'Progress Monitoring'.
-To search for a new test to create for a student, click 'Collect Baseline Data.'
+To search for a new test to create for a student, click 'Collect More Data.'
 You can search for a test either by keyword or by category.
 If you are unsure of whether or not a test is right for a student, you can choose to Preview a test and take a look at its contents; however, to start the test and record data, you must be in the New test mode.
+You can also create your own custom test or rubric by selecting 'Create Your Own' in the Progress Monitoring Library.

-Goals can be added right from the student dashboard screen; or can be created using the goal bank by clicking on the "magic wand" icon.
+Goals can be added right from the student dashboard screen by selecting 'Add My Own Goal'; or can be created using the goal generator by selecting 'Help Me Write a Goal'.
 The Goals section is divided into various communication categories.
 Once a category is selected, you have the option to choose a pre-populated goal (1) or create your own using the customizable drop down menu (2).
 When you are finished, click the Use button (3) and it will appear in the text box at the bottom (4).
 In the text box, you can further edit the text and customize the goal if desired.
 You can also copy from here to add to paste into the student’s IEP.
 When finished, hit Create (5) and the goal will be saved for that student on their page under the 'Goals' header.

 *Note: If you write in an IEP that you are using a rubric to measure a goal, you must print and attach a copy of the rubric to your IEP document.

 Created goals look like this.
-Select the 'Actions' button next a goal to change, copy, or archive/delete the goal.
+Select the 'Actions' button next a goal to add an objective, archive/delete, print, or copy the goal.

-Archive is where you will find information you have previously created for that student but no longer want in the main menu.
-For example, if you have created goals for a student and generate a new IEP with new goals, you can archive the old goals so they do not appear on the active goals list.
+Archive is where you will find information you have previously created for that student but no longer want in an annual review period.
 To access archived data, go to the 'Students' screen, select 'Actions' at the top, and select 'View Archived Data' from the drop down.

 The SLP Toolkit Companion Image Viewer is a companion app accessible from your smartphone, tablet, or another computer.
 This allows you to view images from PLAs and Progress Monitoring Tools (PMTs) on one device and record responses on another.
 To access the images, go to viewer.slptoolkit.com, then login using the same credentials you use for your regular SLP Toolkit account.